A to Zap! Featuring the Sunbuddies

 A to Zap!
 Featuring the Sunbuddies is an educational video game by American studio ImageBuilder Software released in 1995 for Windows and Macintosh and released by Sunburst Communications.
+It is for ages 2 to 6.

 Gameplay

 A to Zap is an interactive educational CD-ROM designed for preschoolers to learn the alphabet in a fun and engaging way.
 The main screen features a shelf of alphabet blocks above a toy chest.
 Clicking on a block reveals a word starting with that letter and displays an image representing it.
 Children can then click the image to enter one of 26 themed activity screens, each tied to a letter.
 These activities are simple enough for 3-year-olds, yet varied enough for 6-year-olds.
 The program offers customization options: parents can add new vocabulary words, record their child's voice for personalized interaction, and choose between uppercase or lowercase letters.
 A Parents' Guide provides descriptions of activities and tips for engagement.